Healthy Homes Assessment Pirimai

 Draught Stopping Pirimai

-If you are able to feel external air getting in, or see an unobstructed draught coming from a hole or gap or crack, then it’s likely to be a gap or an opening that needs sealing in some way.
-Large cracks and gaps should be fixed permanently.
-Gaps greater than 3mm that allow air in or out of the home need seals.
-In the case of an open fireplace isn’t used it can create draughts.
-This must be sealed off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated as far as imaginable.
+If you are able to feel external air flowing in or the air is clear out of a hole or gap and you can feel it, it’s probably a gap or an opening that needs sealing in somehow.
+Large cracks and gaps should be sealed permanently.
+The gaps that exceed 3mm that let air into or out within the house require sealing.
+For example, if the open fireplace isn’t in use it can create draughts.
+This should be sealed off.
+Property managers and landlords are responsible for ensuring that such draughts are squelched in the maximum extent possible.

-You don’t need to block up intentional gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors could be required to allow for the movement of the building as the home heats and cools, so that they can still be opened and closed rather than securing.
-We will inspect all windows and doors during our Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the structure as the house gets warmer and cooler, in order to let them be opened and closed rather than securing.
+We will test all windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections